Anoop-Grunt/lte-drone-simulation-ns3-gazebo-ros/README.md

 The `RLPathPlanner` publishes suggested waypoints that appear as visual markers in Gazebo.
 The `QuadcopterPilot` can optionally follow these suggestions by autopilot, or continue with manual keyboard control for comparison.

 ### Current Status
-⚠️ **Early Development** — The framework for subscribing to network metrics and publishing waypoints is in place.
-Core RL training pipeline (model training, policy gradient updates) is not yet implemented.
+⚠️ **Early Development** — The framework for subscribing to network metrics and publishing waypoints is in place, but not completely stable or usable yet.
+I'm still figuring out the best policy for this.

 ### Future Enhancements
 - Deep Q-Network (DQN) or Policy Gradient training with simulated trajectories